OxfordAbstracts/purescript-halogen-graphql-connect/README.md

-# purescript-halogen-graphql-hocs
+# purescript-halogen-graphql-connect

-Halogen higher order components to connect your app to your graphql client.
+Make graphQL calls in your halogen project, using higher order components or hooks.